Department of Communication Sciences and Oral Health

 E-mail: coms@twu.edu

-The Department of Communication Sciences and Oral Health offers undergraduate programs in communication sciences and dental hygiene, and graduate programs in speech-language pathology and education of the deaf.
+The Department of Communication Sciences and Oral Health offers undergraduate programs in communication sciences and dental hygiene, as well as graduate programs in speech-language pathology and education of the deaf.

 Graduate Degrees Offered